 Females who are able to become pregnant:

-Your healthcare provider will check to see if you are pregnant before you start treatment with INQOVI.
+Your healthcare provider will check to see if you are pregnant before you start treatment with INQOVI

 Males with female partners who are able to become pregnant should use effective birth control during treatment with INQOVI and for 3 months after the last dose.
 Talk to your healthcare provider if you have questions about birth control options that are right for you.

 are breastfeeding or plan to breastfeed.
 It is not known if INQOVI passes into breast milk.
-Do not breastfeed during treatment with INQOVI and for 2 weeks after your last dose of INQOVI.
+Do not breastfeed during treatment with INQOVI and for 2 weeks after your last dose of INQOVI

-The most common side effects of INQOVI include: low white blood cell count (leukopenia), low platelets in your blood (thrombocytopenia), low white blood cell count (neutropenia), low red blood cell count (anemia), tiredness, constipation, bleeding, muscle pain, pain or sores in your mouth or throat, joint pain, nausea, shortness of breath, diarrhea, rash, dizziness, fever with low white blood cell count (febrile neutropenia), swelling of arms or legs, headache, cough, decreased appetite, upper respiratory tract infection, pneumonia and changes in liver function tests.
+The most common side effects of INQOVI in adults with MDS or CMML include: low white blood cell count (leukopenia, neutropenia), low platelets in your blood (thrombocytopenia), low red blood cell count (anemia), tiredness, constipation, bleeding, muscle pain, pain or sores in your mouth or throat, joint pain, nausea, shortness of breath, diarrhea, rash, dizziness, fever with low white blood cell count (febrile neutropenia), swelling of arms or legs, headache, cough, decreased appetite, upper respiratory tract infection, pneumonia, and changes in liver function tests.

 INQOVI may affect fertility in men.
 Talk to your healthcare provider if this is a concern for you.
 These are not all of the possible side effects of INQOVI.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1‑800‑FDA‑1088.